vehicle registration questions are answered on this web site.

 For Business: Registrations in the name of a business, corporation, or organization expire at the end of the business owner’s designated registration month.
 Business registrations are staggered by month according to the first letter of the company name as shown on the registration application.
 Business owned vehicle registrations must be renewed during and no later than the end of the designated renewal month.

 Registration renewal applications postmarked after the end of any registration period will accrue a 10% ad valorem tax penalty (with minimum $5), a 25% tag penalty.

 Registering by mail offers time and money savings benefits and is strongly recommended.
 Registrants needing assistance may register in person in our tag office located at 140 W. Stonewall Avenue, Suite 109, Fayetteville, GA 30214.

 Payment may be in the form of cash, a Company or Personal Check, Money Order, Certified Funds or by Credit Card (Visa, Master Card, or Discover).
+A service charge of 2% will be added to any credit/debit transaction, and debited against your credit/debit card account to cover the cost of the third party processing company for completeing the transaction.
 Checks should be made payable to: Fayette County Tax Commissioner and should have name of registrant, local address (P O Boxes are not acceptable), and bank account number preprinted on the check.
 Please enter your home and business phone numbers, a driver’s license number, and tag number on the face of your check.
 We cannot accept starter, counter, third party, payroll, or checks with an out of state, out of county, or P O box address.

 A tag renewal can be done online through the Department of Revenue using a credit card or debit card @ https://mvd.dor.ga/tags/index/aspx.